farahconor/summer23/README.md

  ┃ ┗ bcg_coords_compare.csv: the saved table produced from the script above, including cluster name, angular separation, z difference, and k0
  ┗ full_BCG_list.xlsx: the full list of BCGs, saved as an excel file
  ```

+ ## Website

+ As of now, the website consists of a MC2 homepage with a list of projects which right now lists ACCEPT1 (which is just a link to the old accept website) and ACCEPT2.
+ACCEPT2 is then stored entirely within a folder, which can allow you to add additonal projects to the MC2 site without having them interfere.
+ACCEPT2 then has it's own homepage (I still need to add information about the project).
+There is then a page called "Cluster Index" which includes a list of each cluster, its coordinates, and whether or not it has global properties, a profile, morphology, and in ACCEPT1.
+Clusters with profiles have a link to a page called "Cluster Figures" which will automatically pull the T, Z, and K graphs for that cluster.
+These graphs are stored within the folder called "figuresets", which has the same file structure as the ACCEPT2 folder that was given to me.
+For the global properties table, there is a folder that includes a cascade page for the global properties table, a non-cascade fullscreen HTML table, a raw MRT table, the raw csv, and the VOtable conesearch.
+For now this is the only table that is on the website.
+But using the tools detailed in the earlier section, additional tables can be easily created and added to cascade.